Lifars/gargamel/README.md

 Compile
 -------

-Assuming you have Rust 1.41+ installed.
+Compiled and tested with Rust 1.50+.
 Open terminal in the project directory and to compile a release build type

 ```bash